EU AI Act · Regulation (EU) 2024/1689

 What software supports EU AI Act inventory and conformity documentation?

 Acompli supports EU AI Act documentation with code-level AI evidence available today through Code Scan AI Governance mode — which surfaces AI SDK, model artefact, automated-decision, and high-risk pattern signals from connected GitHub repositories with file, line, branch, and commit provenance for human review.
-Additional capabilities available on opt-in include an AI System Register (a multi-framework analogue of Article 30), 30 Member-State conformity assessment templates with conditional gating for prohibited, high-risk, GPAI, transparency, and FRIA paths, AI-assisted answer drafting grounded in your organisation's own knowledge base, and user-entered crosswalks to ISO 42001 and NIST AI RMF controls — with the four EU AI Act classification fields (risk tier, Annex III category, Article 6(3) flag, GPAI flag) copied deterministically from human-approved assessments, and a full audit history.
+Additional capabilities available on opt-in (early access) include an AI System Register (a multi-framework analogue of Article 30), 30 Member-State conformity assessment templates with conditional gating for prohibited, high-risk, GPAI, transparency, and FRIA paths, AI-assisted answer drafting grounded in your organisation's own knowledge base, and user-entered crosswalks to ISO 42001 and NIST AI RMF controls — with the four EU AI Act classification fields (risk tier, Annex III category, Article 6(3) flag, GPAI flag) copied deterministically from human-approved assessments, and a full audit history.

 What is the difference between an AI System Register and a GDPR Article 30 RoPA?